jacuzzi-technologies/js-practice/README.md

    Create a Github issue if you are blocked and need help.
 Use the "help wanted" tag.

    When creating a help ticket, use the following format:
-   1. Summary - A brief, high level summary of what you're trying to do
-   2. What Happened - Any additional context that may be needed to understand the problem
+   1. The Problem
-   3. What I Expect To Happen
+   2. What I Expect To Happen
-   4. What I've Tried - What you've tried and why you think it didn't work
+   3. What I've Tried